---

 ## Lifecycle

 Connectors are created, updated, and deleted by team members through the dashboard or the [`vercel connect`](/docs/cli/connect) CLI.
+A connector has no time-to-live: unless you delete it, it lives indefinitely.
 Deletion is soft by default; a deleted connector cannot serve new token requests, and you can permanently remove it with `vercel connect remove --disconnect-all`.

 ## Next steps